 North Iberian Pony Article and Photos Copyrighted - see credits below

-Various North Iberian pony breeds have a very long history, having developed in the Iberian mountain ranges in the north of the peninsula.
-These are adapted to the cooler and wetter climate in that region, and include the Spanish breeds of Asturcon, Pottoka, Losino, Gallego, Navarra, and the Garrano in Portugal.
+Northern Iberian pony breeds have a very long history, having developed in the Iberian mountain ranges in the north of the peninsula.
+They adapted to the cooler and wetter climate in that region, and include the Spanish breeds of Asturcon, Pottoka, Losino, Gallego, Navarra, and the Garrano in Portugal.

-Black ponies can be seen all along the Cantabrian mountains in all shapes and sizes, and they find their cousins north of the Pyrenees in the M rens of France.
-The Asturcon, the Losino, and the Pottoka (resp.
-Pottok in French Basque country) seem to be closer related, but all these different North Iberian pony breeds form one large family of mountain ponies, which seems to have its origin in prehistoric times.
+Black ponies can be seen all along the Cantabrian mountains in all shapes and sizes, and they find their cousins north of the Pyrenees in France.
+The Asturcon, the Losino, and the Pottoka (spelled Pottok in French Basque country) seem to be closer related, but all these different North Iberian pony breeds form one large family of mountain ponies, which seems to have its origin in prehistoric times.

 Prehistoric cave paintings in northern Iberia depict horses of definite pony type, and while there are cave paintings in southern Iberia which show horses of not clearly defined type, those that definitely show horses of slender, warmblood, type are found only in the south of Iberia.